mbustami/Custom-Spinner/README.md

 * after that you will need to instantiate an Object from the CustomSpinner Class and provide a valid DOM element's ID as a parameter so the spinner could be rendered inside that element.
 ```
-const spinner = new CustomSpinner("spinner-wrapper");
+const spinner = new Spinner("spinner-wrapper");
 ```

-* Then as a consumer of this component, you should add the mathematical equation according to which the circle's stroke-dashoffset property will be decreased in other words you should provide how much of the circle will be filled after each round of your process.
+* Then as a consumer of this component, you should add the mathematical equation according to which the circle's stroke-dashoffset property will be decreased.

+In other words you should provide how much of the circle will be filled after each round of your process.

+## Important Notes
 As a reusable component, the equation that will determine how much of the circle will be filled each round of the process must be provided by the consumer of the component, as each consumer might use it differently (to indicate different progress behaviors).